llogan382/learning/newDevQs.md

 - Many "ads" as third parties.
 What would he do to maintain continuity?
 - Have you worked with the REST API much?
 - How to debug while upgrading?

+1. How do SEO and developer needs (like small file size) tie into the design system?
+2.